 In Arizona, child support payments continue until the child turns 18, with a few exceptions.
 A child support order may be modified if one parent experiences a substantial lifestyle change such as a change in income or an increase in child health insurance or daycare costs.
 An order regarding child support may also be changed after it has been in place for three years.
 The petitioning parent must prepare a case for the court to hear, a task made easier with help an Arizona child support expert.

 Arizona Father’s Rights Help

 Fathers are sometimes confused regarding their rights to child custody and support.
 For example, a father may believe that paternity is established when his name is placed on the birth certificate of his child.
 If the man is married to the mother of the child, he is presumed to be the father under Arizona law.
-Unmarried fathers, however, must work through the legal system to establish paternity and simply signing a birth certificate is not enough.
+Unmarried fathers, however, must work through the legal system to establish paternity in Arizona and simply signing a birth certificate is not enough.

 Arizona family law attorneys help fathers navigate this confusing process beginning with petitioning to establish paternity.
 Arizona allows parents to consent to an order of paternity, which eliminates the need for a DNA or blood test.
 This order is difficult to overturn even if it is subsequently determined that the male is not the biological father – therefore is it important that, before signing anything admitting to paternity, it is best to consult with a father’s rights expert and decide if having a DNA test is the right path or not.

 Paternity must be legally recognized for a father to receive parenting time or obtain a child support order.
 With the right legal guidance, the complexity of establishing paternity is reduced.
 The Arizona attorney can then prepare a case presenting the father as the better caregiver.
 A father’s rights lawyer can also help a non-custodial father by ensuring that his child support obligation is within the range designated by Arizona law.

 What Do I Do Now?